laperss/pyjsbsim/README.md

 # PyJSBSim

-A python interface to JSBSim
+A python interface to JSBSim.
+This fork of the original project fixes it so that I can run it with the version of JSBSim I have installed.

 ## Installation